mattermost-community/focalboard/website/site/content/guide/server-setup/_index.md

 After installing the server, open a browser to the domain you used (or `http://localhost:8000` for local installs).
 You should be redirected to the login screen.
 Click the link to register a new user instead, and complete the registration.

 The first user registration will always be permitted, but **subsequent registrations will require an invite link which includes a code**.
 You can invite additional users by clicking on your username in the top left, then selecting "Invite users".

+You are now ready to use Matterdeck.
+Please refer to the [user's guide](../user/) for details.